kolosovpetro/VerifyEncoding/README.md

 ```

 Where
 - `SourceRoot` is the directory where the script will look for the files.
-By default, the script will consider the parent of the script directory as the source root.
+By default (if nothing's passed), the script will try auto-detecting the nearest Git root.
 - `-Autofix` will apply fixes to all the problematic files.

 ### CI